cemre-k/portfolio-project/README.md

-This is a practice project mimicing a portfolio page.
+This is a practice project - creating a portfolio page.